Personal Preparation

 There are very few mountain huts in the mountains

 (1), therefore accommodation during the treks and climbs is in tents.
 Depending on group size, a cooking/dining tents are provided.
-In addition there will always be a toilet tent.
+Additionally, a toilet tent will always be available.

 (1) There is the possibility to stay in a refuge at the base camp of Huascaran, Pisco and Ishinca.